Hunter Building: History

-Background and Construction
+Background and construction

 Victoria University College, was established by an Act of Parliament, the Victoria College Act of 1897, in commemoration of the 60th year of Queen Victoria’s reign.
 The college was a constituent college of the University of New Zealand.
 The 13 acre Alexandra Barracks site located in the suburb of Mount Cook was proposed as the location for a permanent campus.
 This site was widely supported in Wellington, release of the land for academic purposes was stalled by the Seddon Government.
 In February 1901 an offer was made by a wealthy Wairarapa sheep farmer Charles Pharazyn, who offered to donate £1000 if the college was built on a 6-acre plot of hilly land in Kelburn.
 Construction began in 1902, with the regrading of the hillside, with the construction of a main building following shortly after, designed by local architects Penty & Blake in the Gothic Revival style.
 At the request of Richard Seddon, the design gained a more imposing demeanor through the insistence of adding a third level.
 The then governor of New Zealand, Lord Plunket, laid the foundation stone on 27 August 1904.
 The building was opened on 30 March 1906.
-Nevertheless, the building was a striking landmark on the bare Kelburn hills overlooking the city.
+At the time, the building was a prominent landmark on the bare hills of Kelburn overlooking the city.